-Okay, now that we know about the different parts of a camera, we should probably talk about what these things actually do.
+Okay, We should probably talk about what these things actually do.
 Pay attention, this is important.
-So what do camera's do?
+So what do camera’s do?
 You know, besides take pictures.

 Camera’s are measurement devices and storage devices.
 They use optics (reflecting light through glass) in order to capture an image, save it, and transfer it elsewhere to be used.

 Camera’s take pictures.
 They have a button that responds to the photographer (usually) to, at that moment, capture the light that is traveling through a lens (usually) into the camera (most of the time).

 So, a camera is like an eye.
 Eyes see.
 Eyes see light.
 Cameras see light.
 With me so far?